vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

 15-16.
-Also the treatise known as jayasamhita pro- claims the glory of guru as ollows:
+Also the treatise known as jayasamhita proclaims the glory of guru as ollows:
 Guru alone is the Supreme Brahman; guru alone is the highest riches;
 </details>